php-ru/symfony-docs-ru/form/create_custom_field_type.rst

 ======================================

 Symfony comes with a bunch of core field types available for building forms.
-However there are situations where you may want to create a custom form field type for a specific purpose.
+However, there are situations where you may want to create a custom form field type for a specific purpose.
 This article assumes you need a field definition that holds a shipping option, based on the existing choice field.
 This section explains how the field is defined and how you can customize its layout.